SergeantQuickscoper/pdf-heading-classifier/semanticAnalyzer/README.md

-# How To Use main.py
+# Program flow

+This section does semantic analysis on your PDFs.
+It finds the most important sections and groups similar blocks, so you get the summary of your documents.

-## Giving Input
+## Giving Input (ENSURE INPUT.JSON AND THE PDFS ARE IN THE SAME INPUT FOLDER)

-- Put your PDF files in the `./pdfs` folder (make sure the names match what you put in the input JSON)
+- Put your PDF files in the `./input` folder (make sure the names match what you put in the input JSON)
-- Make an `input.json` in the same folder as main.py
+- Make an `input.json` in the `./input` folder
-- The input JSON should look like this (just copy and change the filenames and titles if you want):
+- The input JSON should be the one in the Adobe case briefing (like below):

 ```
 {